-Sussex Branch12th Sep 2017 by Michele Auborn
+Sussex Branch1st August 2020 by Michele Auborn

 We wonder if any of our readers remember going to either of these places on the third Tuesday of every month and would like to share their memories?

-Do you still remember those “Yellow Perils”?
-In case you don`t, this referred to the new Branch Sweatshirts, created specially for the occasion, which were much in evidence, buzzing all around the convention, helping speed up the queues of collectors trying to gain admission, running the raffle, and even valuing cards which had been brought in by locals after a “Cartophilic Roadshow” had been advertised on local media.
+Do you still remember the “Yellow Perils”?
+In case you don`t, this referred to the new branch Sweatshirts, created specially for the occasion, which were much in evidence, buzzing all around the convention, helping speed up the queues of collectors trying to gain admission, running the raffle, and even valuing cards which had been brought in by locals after a “Cartophilic Roadshow” had been advertised on local media.